zlatozar/study-paip/ch11/prolog.md

 | Examples               | ship(Kennedy) vehicle(ship)  | color(kennedy, gray) location(kennedy, 14n35e) | part_of(kennedy, us_navy) a_kind_of(kennedy, ship) | ship(kennedy, gray, 14n35e, 16feb85) | sum(3, 4, 7) | color(kennedy, gray, 0.8)  |
 | Meaning of the examples| "The Kennedy is a ship" "A ship is a vehicle" | "The color of the Kennedy is gray" "The location of the Kennedy is 14n35e" | "The Kennedy is part of the US Navy" "The Kennedy is a kind of ship" | "There is a ship record with entries Kennedy, gray, 14n35e and 16feb85" | "The sum of 3, 4, 7" | "We believe with certainty 0.8 that the Kennedy is gray|

-NOTE: We've said these predicates are like the types in computer languages, but there are some differences.
+NOTE: We've said these predicates are like the _types in computer languages_, but there are some differences.
 The main one is that they need never be defined anywhere.
 The type (predicate) names are just arbitrary codes used in look up.

+### Type of predicates

 - Predicate property